RicCrankshaw2409/backend-project/README.md

 The following dependencies will be required and can be installed used the command;

-`npm install express dotenv psql psql-format`.
+`npm install express dotenv psql psql-format`

 The following dev-dependencies will be required for testing purposes and can be installed with the command;

-`npm install jest jest-sorted supertest -D`.
+`npm install jest jest-sorted supertest -D`

 ### <u>Seeding the database</u>